 Parents & the Incept Experience

 Incept: New Student Student understands that not only is this a time of transition for students but for parents and family members as well.
-Therefore, we have scheduled a special Parent/Guest Incept that will connect parents and guests to the Georgia State University community and answer questions directly related to them.
+Therefore, Incept offers a special Parent or Guest Incept that will connect parents and guests to the Georgia State University community and answer questions directly related to them.
 Parent and guest programs run concurrently with student Incept sessions, but some sessions during the day will be conducted specifically for parents.

 What to Expect